Sexually Transmitted Diseases (STDs)

 What Are The Symptoms?

 Be careful!
 Oftentimes STDs have no symptoms.
 It is important to get tested on a normal basis for STDs if you are sexually active.
-Although condoms protect against some STDs they do not protect against all STDs including Herpes, Genital Warts and Syphilis.
+Although condoms protect against some STDs, they are not 100% effective in preventing all STDs including Herpes, Genital Warts and Syphilis.
 Symptoms of STDs include:

 - Burning when urinating